Business Administration (MBA)

 - Students may not repeat a course more than one time

 Students enrolled in the Master of Business Administration Program and the Master of Accounting Program are expected to complete all requirements at the University of South Alabama.
-Students transferring from other accredited graduate programs may transfer a maximum of nine credit hours (three courses) to be counted toward USA graduate requirements.
 Once enrolled at USA, students are expected to complete the degree requirements at USA.
 Transient student requests will be approved only under the following conditions:

 - The student is graduating and the specific course requirement is not offered at USA during that term.